JosephIsaacTurner/PHPChartsJs/README.md

 $multiHistogram = generateMultiHistogram($data, getColumnNames($data));
 echo $multiHistogram;
 ```
-By following these simple steps, you can effortlessly generate dynamic histograms in PHP using PHPHistogram.
+By following these simple steps, you can effortlessly generate dynamic histograms for webpages using PHPHistogram.